cao13jf/CMap/README.md

 * Download link: http://www.itksnap.org/pmwiki/pmwiki.php?n=Downloads.SNAP4  ; you can also search the google to download and install it.
 * Short tutorial video:  https://youtu.be/VjA354giVhM !
-* This is just a optional part for your better understanding in using visualization software on your raw 3D images and the 3D segmented volumes.
+* This is just an optional part for your better understanding of using visualization software on your raw 3D images and the 3D segmented volumes.

   <p align="center"> <img src="./tem_files/images/original itk.png" alt="Rendering example"></p>